On restricted families of projections in R^3: General sets

 \subsection{Classical bounds}

-The Hausdorff dimension of an analytic set $B \subset \mathbb{R}^n$ with $\Hd B \leq m$ is preserved under almost every projection onto an $m$-dimensional subspace in $\mathbb{R}^n$.
-This was first proved by J. M. Marstrand \cite{Mar} in 1954 for $n=2$ and $m=1$.
-Later, in 1968, R.\ Kaufman \cite{Ka} found a potential theoretic proof for the same result, using integral averages over energies of projected measures.
-Kaufman's proof was generalised to arbitrary dimensions by P.\ Mattila \cite{Mat} in 1975.
+As we mentioned in the introduction, the Hausdorff dimension of an analytic set $B \subset \mathbb{R}^d$ with $\Hd B \leq k$ is preserved under almost every projection onto an $k$-dimensional subspace in $\mathbb{R}^n$.
+This was proved by J. M. Marstrand \cite{Mar} in 1954 for $d=2$ and $k=1$ and by P. Mattila for general $k < d$ in 1975.
+In 1968, R.\ Kaufman \cite{Ka} found a "potential theoretic" proof for Marstrand's result, using integral averages over energies of projected measures.
 It is a natural point of departure for our studies to see if Kaufman's method could be used to prove dimension conservation for non-degenerate families of projections onto lines and planes in $\R^{3}$.
 For appropriate ranges of $\Hd B$ -- namely when $\Hd B$ is small enough -- the answer is positive.
 This is the content of Proposition \ref{prop1}.

 \begin{proof}[Proof of Proposition \ref{prop1}]

 We discuss first part (a) of the proposition, which concerns projections onto lines.
 Since orthogonal projections are Lipschitz continuous, the upper bound $\Hd \rho_{\theta}(B) \leq \Hd B$ holds for every parameter $\theta$.
 To establish the almost sure lower bound $\Hd\rho_{\theta}(B) \geq \Hd B$, we use the standard potential-theoretic method.
 Let $t<\Hd B \leq 1/2$ and find a positive and finite Borel regular measure $\mu$ which is supported on $B$ and whose $t$-energy is finite,